 Of the five kids in the group, Tsukuru is the only one who went to a college in Tokyo.
 The rest of the group ended up staying in Nagoya.
 They still kept in touch, and Tsukuru went to see them whenever he was back in his home town.
 That is, until Tsukuru’s second year in college…

 One day, when Tsukuru was back in town, he was very suddenly cut off from his friends.
 They wouldn’t return his phone calls and they avoided him.
-Finally, Mr. Blue tells him over the phone, never to contact them ever again, and they never want to see him again.
+Finally, Mr. Blue tells him over the phone, never to contact them ever again, and they never wanted to see him again.

 If you have read a few Murakami novels, you probably are familiar with the way he mixes reality and non-reality.
 Sometimes it’s a dream, sometimes it’s the world “out there”, or the world “on the other side”.
 In The Wind-Up Bird Chronicle, the protagonist travels through walls and even time.
 Often, protagonists in Murakami novels don’t know whether he is in a dream or not.